 The Office of Disability Services is ready to assist you in the transition to university life as you develop independence and self-advocacy, as well as create your network of resources.
 We will work with students with disabilities to ensure that you receive reasonable accommodations and services that will allow you to fully participate in the academic environment.

 We hope that the information on our website will help you through the process of registering with our office for services.
-A number of resources have been included to provide information and assist you as you
+A number of resources have been included to provide information and assist you.

 We will be here for you from your first day on campus through to graduation.
-We hope that Disability Services will have played a memorable role in your experience at UHV.
+We hope that Disability Services will play a memorable role in your experience at UHV.

 - How To Register With Disability Services

 - Differences Between High School & College

 - Campus Resources for Students

 - Auxiliary Aids and Services for Postsecondary Students with Disabilities: Higher Education’s Obligations Under 504 and Title II of the ADA